PlayingIO/playingio.github.io/docs/design-overview.md

 ---
-id: manual
+id: design-overview
-title: Manuals
+title: Design Overview
-sidebar_label: Manuals
+sidebar_label: Design Overview
 ---

-## Manuals
+## Design Overview

 These collection of manuals tell you everything you need to know about the components on the PlayingIO Platform.